Camping near Hendersonville, TN

-Campers looking for spots near Hendersonville, Tennessee will find several good campgrounds within a short drive.
+Camping near Hendersonville, Tennessee ranges from full-hookup RV parks to shaded tent sites at state parks, with most campgrounds within 30-45 minutes of the city.
 Cedars of Lebanon State Park Campground has kayaking opportunities and lots of trees for shade.
 Many people head to Bledsoe Creek State Park Campground when they want to hike or fish during their camping trip.
 If you're traveling with an RV, Clarksville RV Resort has full hookups and basic services that make longer stays comfortable.
 Wildlife is common throughout these camping areas, so keep your food secured in containers or your vehicle.
 The roads to these campgrounds are in good condition, making them accessible for most vehicles.
 Summer weekends fill up fast, so it's smart to reserve sites ahead of time if you can.
-Most of these camping spots are within 30-45 minutes of Hendersonville, which means you can grab forgotten supplies without a long drive.
+Being within 30-45 minutes of Hendersonville means you can grab forgotten supplies without a long drive.
 These campgrounds work well for both quick weekend trips and longer camping vacations.

 1. Nashville KOA Resort